CrackAndDie/Ev3Emulator/lms2012-compat-ev3dev-stretch/anime.md

 - removed almost everything

 ### c_daisy

 - removed some shite of usblib impls. should be checked via DIFF if you want it to restore

 ### c_i2c

 - removed almost everything. should be checked via DIFF if you want it to restore

+### c_com

+- many shite removed. search for TODOs